aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

   - `organizational-units/Prod/default-budgets/alerts/emails`: "myemail+aseaT-budg@example.com"
   - `organizational-units/Sandbox/default-budgets/alerts/emails`: "myemail+aseaT-budg@example.com"
 - For organization units with `certificates`, review the certificates and update as you see fit.
 These certificates are used in the `alb` section under `alb/cert-name` of each OU

-## 1.6.
-Summary of Example Config File Optional Changes for New Installs

-Changes to these parameters are not required for a deployment, but are provided as references for additional customization.

-### 1.6.1.
-Global Options

-- The default dynamic CIDR pools (`global-options/cidr-pools`) listed below are used to assign ranges based on the subnet mask set in each VPC and subnet throughout the configuration file.
-  - `global-options/cidr-pools/0/cidr`: "10.0.0.0/13"
-    - The main address pool used to dynamically assign CIDR ranges
-  - `global-options/cidr-pools/1/cidr`: "100.96.252.0/23"
-    - Address pool used to dynamically assign CIDR ranges for the Managed Active Directory subnets in the Ops account
-  - `global-options/cidr-pools/2/cidr`: "100.96.250.0/23"
-    - Address pool used to dynamically assign CIDR ranges for the Perimeter VPC
-  - `global-options/cidr-pools/3/cidr`: "10.249.1.0/24"
-    - A non-routable pool of addresses used to dynamically assign CIDR ranges for the Active Directory Connector subnets in the Organization Management/root account

 # 2. **State Machine Behavior**